-*Post written by James Wethington, library assistant of the University Archives and Special Collection.
+*Post written by James Wethington, senior library assistant of the University Archives and Special Collection.

 *Item descriptions written by Jennifer Greene, university archivist of University Archives and Special Collections, and Susan Sauls, art collection registrar.